The Red Guara or Red Macaw – National Bird of Honduras

 - Kingdom: Animalia

 - Family: Psittacidae

 - Linnaeus 1758

-Traditional legend about the Red Guara of the Honduran Mosquitia
+Traditional legend about the Guara Roja of the Honduran Mosquitia

-“Long ago, there was a good god named Mapapak, who protected the Sumo Indian tribe.
+“A long time ago, there was a good god named Mapapak, who protected the Sumo Indian tribe.
 One night the moon was not as usual.
-It was getting darker and darker because the evil god named Wasalá moved the earth close to the moon.
+It got darker and darker because the evil god called Wasalá moved the earth near the moon.

 Suddenly, the moon turned red with the help of the sun.
 The sumos knew it was a fight between good and evil.
-They felt in danger because they knew that eclipses could leave the tribe in ruin… So they left their houses and gathered in the jungle on the river bank.
+They felt in danger because they knew that eclipses could leave the tribe in ruin… So they left their houses and gathered in the jungle on the banks of the river.

-Suddenly the evil spirit appeared, when they saw it they began to make noises and fires to scare it away.
-Mapapak sent a valiant messenger that was shaped like a bird with a thick beak and brightly colored feathers, green blue and yellow.
-This warrior of good defeated the spirit of evil, but in the fight he was hurt.
-Since that day, the macaw also has the color red in its feathers.
-It is the red guara, the national bird of Honduras ”.
+Suddenly the spirit of evil appeared, seeing him they began to make noises and bonfires to scare him away.
+Mapapak sent a brave messenger who was shaped like a bird with a thick beak and feathers of bright colors, green blue and yellow.
+This warrior of good defeated the spirit of evil, but in the fight he got hurt.
+Since that day, the macaw also has red in its feathers.
+It is the red guara, the national bird of Honduras.

 - Macaw Mountain Bird Park and Nature Reserve